GitTools/GitVersion/docs/usage/msbuild-task.md

 # MSBuild Task

-The MSBuild Task for GitVersion — **GitVersionTask** — a simple solution if you want to version your assemblies without writing any command line scripts or modifying your build process.
+The MSBuild Task for GitVersion — **GitVersionTask** — is a simple solution if you want to version your assemblies without writing any command line scripts or modifying your build process.

 ## TL;DR